 LL.M.
-Externship Program - Rules and RequirementsRequired Hours: LL.M. externs must perform and document a minimum of 130 hours of fieldwork during the semester.
-Students may not work more than 13 hours in any given week.
+Externship Program - Rules and RequirementsRequired Hours: In the fall and spring semesters, LL.M. externs must perform and document a minimum of 130 hours of fieldwork during the semester; students may not work more than 13 hours in any given week.
+For externships performed during the summer term, LL.M. student externs must perform and document a minimum of 20 hours of fieldwork per week for at least 8 weeks, which should (to the extent possible) roughly coincide with the dates of the law school's summer term (for exact dates, see the academic calendar at law.fordham.edu/registrar).

 Enrollment and Credits: LL.M. externs will be enrolled in the LL.M.
-Externship Fieldwork course and will receive one academic credit for the fieldwork performed.
+Externship Fieldwork course and will receive one academic credit for the fieldwork performed (or two credits during the summer term).
 Please note that students who do not hold a J.D. degree from a law school in the U.S. may not count credits earned in the LL.M.
 Externship Fieldwork course toward the 24-credit minimum required for graduation.
 However, students who are admitted to the New York bar or who do not intend to seek admission to the New York bar may seek to have this credit counted toward their graduation requirements by submitting a Waiver Request available at law.fordham.edu/llmforms.
 As long as the externship is related to your LL.M. program area of specialization, the credit earned in the LL.M.
 Externship Fieldwork can be counted toward the Specialization Distribution Course requirement for your program (if applicable).

 A student may not enroll in more than one externship in a single semester.
 A student may, if he or she wishes, do a second (or more) externship in a subsequent semester; however, credits earned for subsequent externships will not count toward the 24 credit minimum required for graduation.
 Students who are completing a second (or more) externship enroll in the LL.M.
 Externship Fieldwork for that semester, but do not retake the related seminar course (discussed below).